filippocinfri/astro-nano/src/content/blog/00007-happiness-granted-things/index.md

 ---
-title: "Happiness and granted things"
+title: "Happiness and Granted Things"
 description: "The joy of a grandmother hits differently."
 date: "12/31/2023"
 ---